OSDC-Code-Maven/osdc-2023-01-public/README.md

     * explaining things to others always helps
     * you will be able to look back
     * Build your personal "brand".
-* Show the drawing of the GitHub PR process in the cloud we have used in the previous session.

 * Show blogging platform
     * [DEV](https://dev.to/) - See [my account](https://dev.to/szabgab/)